JimmyKenMerchant/Python_Codes/gpio_pbutton/README.md

 * GPIO Push Button is a series of GUI buttons aimed to use for Kenta Ishii's project on Raspberry Pi (RasPi), [Aloha Operating System](https://github.com/JimmyKenMerchant/RaspberryPi).

-* Some of my projects in Aloha Operating System are aiming to make RasPi act like dedicated IC such as Sound Box, Synthesizer, LED Driver nicknamed "Coconut".
+* Some of my projects in Aloha Operating System are aiming to make RasPi act like dedicated IC such as Sound Box, Synthesizer, LED Driver nicknamed "Coconuts".
 Interfaces on Coconuts are 5-bit parallel (GPIO22-25) which 31 commands can be selected.
 To debug the RasPi projects, I build GPIO Push Button which is coded by Python 3.

 **USAGE**